The DX4WIN Data Updater (the "Updater Program") helps you update the DX4WIN data files. The Updater Program can update:

 Installation

-After downloading the ZIP file from the link above, extract (unzip) the DX4WUPD.EXE file (program) to your DX4W### directory.
-This is the directory where DX4WIN.EXE can be found.
-Do not put it in your SAVE directory or anywhere else.
-When the Updater Program runs, it will check to see if it's installed in the correct directory.
+After downloading the installation file from the Version History link below, run it to begin the installation.
+You will be prompted where to install the program.
+You must install it into your DX4W### directory (folder).
+This is the same directory where DX4WIN.EXE can be found (when viewed in Windows, there will be a dx4win "Application" and a dx4win "Icon" in that folder).
+Do not install it in your SAVE directory or anywhere else.
+When the Updater Program runs, it will check to see if it is installed in the correct directory.

 When the "Change Icon" window appears, copy the following file path and paste it into the field labeled, "Look for icons in this file:", just to the left of the "Browse..." button, then type <ENTER>: